Fake Biden robocall traced to Texas-based Life Corp, officials say | Politics

 Biden reelection campaign chair Julie Chavez Rodriguez issued a statement thanking New Hampshire authorities for moving quickly on the robocall.
 “Disinformation aimed at suppressing voting and deliberately undermining free and fair elections is an unacceptable threat, and we commend the New Hampshire attorney general for taking the matter seriously and moving swiftly as a powerful example against further efforts to disrupt democratic elections," she said.

 New Hampshire officials said they were also looking into allegations that "the recorded message was likely made using software from ElevenLabs" but could not confirm that now.
-That company did not respond to a request for comment.
+In a statement, a spokesperson for ElevenLabs said it could not comment on specific incidents but takes "any incidents of misuse extremely seriously" and has "mechanisms in place to assist authorities or relevant parties in taking steps to address them."

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)